 In connection with its initial assessments of whether to co-operate with authorities, companies will have to consider the implications of disclosing information about key employees.
 As noted above, US and UK authorities have indicated that co-operation will require disclosure of facts relevant to the misconduct of individual employees.

-When seeking a DPA, a corporate should consider liaising closely with the SFO, which may wish to undertake witness, or interviews, under caution, with individuals prior to corporate counsel doing so.
+When seeking a DPA, a corporate should consider liaising closely with the SFO, which may wish to undertake witness interviews, or interviews under caution, with individuals prior to corporate counsel doing so.
+The Corporate Co-operation Guidance confirms that the SFO will expect organisations to identify individuals responsible for the suspected wrongdoing (and support the SFO’s disclosure obligations in its prosecution of individuals) and potential witnesses, and that co-operating companies should consult with the SFO before interviewing potential witnesses or suspects, taking HR actions or other overt steps.
 Once the individuals have been identified to the government or prosecuting authorities it may be difficult, if not impossible, for those individuals to continue working for the company.
 A company may feel pressure to terminate the employee or place that individual on leave, which could have a significant impact on the operations of a business unit.
 Even if the company does not terminate an employee under investigation, targets of a government investigation are likely to engage their own counsel who may advise the employee to stop co-operating with its employer – leading to a ‘walk or talk’ decision.
 Depending on the nature of any employment agreement, a company may have to advance the individual the fees and costs associated with individual representation.
 Also, since 2004, the United Kingdom has imposed an extensive Code of Practice for Disciplinary and Grievance Procedures on employers, which sets out standards of procedural fairness that a UK employer should comply with if it takes action that will detrimentally affect an employee’s employment.

 In the United States, certain portions of internal investigations are protected by the attorney–client privilege and the work-product doctrine, and courts routinely uphold those privileges.
 This can be true even where the purpose of an investigation is to ensure regulatory compliance, or where non-lawyers are involved in key parts of the investigation.